 Learn how to create an A/B Test Target Activity using Visual Experience Composer (VEC).

-In order to use VEC on an AEM web site, the following set up must be completed:
+To use VEC on an AEM web site, the following set-up must be completed:

 Login to Adobe Experience Cloud, tap on Target, navigate to the Activities tab

 Click Create Activity button and then choose A/B Test activity

 Select the Visual Experience Composer option, provide the Activity URL, and then click Next